 You treat share buttons like a convenience feature, not a growth strategy

-What to do instead (or how to do share buttons in a way people might actually use)
+What to do instead or how to build share buttons people might use

 • Make the page look good when it’s shared.
-Use proper metadata so link previews are clear and attractive.
-This supports sharing regardless of whether it happens via buttons, copy-paste, or native share sheets.
+Add clear metadata so link previews look great.
+This helps sharing through buttons, copy and paste, or native share sheets.

 • Add a “Copy link” action near the content.
-This maps to how people share in group chats and email, and it is often faster than choosing a platform icon.
+This matches how people share in chats and email.
+It is often faster than picking a platform icon.

 • Audit the performance cost of third-party scripts.
-If your share buttons load external JavaScript, measure what it does to page speed.
-Third-party JavaScript can slow down performance, and social sharing buttons are a common example of that category.5
+Measure how much external JavaScript affects speed.
+Third-party scripts can slow pages down, and share buttons are a common example.5

 • Decide what you are optimizing for.
-If your goal is “more distribution,” you may get better ROI from improving headlines, preview images, and email capture than from adding more share icons.
+For more distribution, headlines, preview images, and email capture often beat more share icons.

 Make a decision based on your own numbers

-Assume people won’t click social sharing buttons, and design your content to be easy to share anyway.
+Assume people will not click social sharing buttons, and make your content worth sharing anyway.

 References